osuosl/streamwebs/docs/source/usage.rst

 1. Viewing a Site
 ^^^^^^^^^^^^^^^^^

-To browse sites, navigate to the "Sites" tab at the top of the homepage.
+To browse sites, navigate to the "Sites" tab at the top of the homepage (after logging in, you will be taken here automatically).
 You can find a specific site by:

 1. Typing the site name into the search bar
 2. Clicking a location marker on the map